Large Indian civet: Distribution and habitat

-The large Indian civet ranges from Nepal, northeast India, Bhutan, Bangladesh to Myanmar, Thailand, the Malay peninsula and Singapore to Cambodia, Laos, Vietnam and China.
+The large Indian civet ranges from Nepal, northeast India, Bhutan, Bangladesh to Myanmar, Thailand, the Malay Peninsula and Singapore to Cambodia, Laos, Vietnam and China.

-In Nepal, large Indian civet was recorded up to 2250 m in the Himalayas, which constitutes the highest altitudinal record in this country.
+In Nepal, the large Indian civet was recorded up to 2250 m in the Himalayas.

 In China, the wild large Indian civet population declined drastically by 94–99% since the 1950s following deforestation, due to hunting for the fur trade, use of its musk glands as medicine and for the perfume industry.
 By the 1990s, it was largely confined to the north of Guangdong Province in southern China, but has not been recorded in Hainan Island during surveys between 1998 and 2008.

 Ecology and behaviour

 The large Indian civet is solitary and nocturnal.
 It spends most of the time on the ground.
-Its diet includes fish, birds, lizards, frogs, insects, scorpions and other arthropods, crabs, as well as poultry and rubbish.

-Little is known about its breeding behaviour.
-It is thought that it breeds throughout the year and has two litters per year, with two to four young per litter.
+It is an opportunistic hunter that preys on a wide variety of small animals.

 Radio-tracked large Indian civets in Thailand had home ranges of 2.7 to 8.8 km2.

 Conservation

-Viverra zibetha is totally protected in Malaysia under the Wildlife Protection Act of 1972 and listed on Category II of the China Wildlife Protection Law.
-China listed it as ‘Endangered’ under criteria A2acd, and it is a class II protected State species (due to trapping for food and scent glands).
-It is protected in Thailand, Vietnam and Myanmar.
-It is found in several protected areas throughout its range.
-The population of India is listed on CITES Appendix III.

-In Hong Kong, it is a protected species under the Wild Animals Protection Ordinance Cap 170, though it has not been recorded in a natural state in Hong Kong since the 1970s, and is considered extirpated.
+Viverra zibetha is a protected species in Hong Kong under the Wild Animals Protection Ordinance Cap 170, though it has not been recorded in a natural state in Hong Kong since the 1970s, and is considered extirpated.